ravialdy/ravialdy.github.io/_posts/2023-10-20-gradcam-howitworks.md

 ### Step 3: Weighted Sum

 Next, we take a weighted sum of our original feature maps, using these importance weights.
 This gives us a rough heatmap.
+We will explain that in more detail about how it is used in the step 5.

 $$
 L_{\text{Grad-CAM}}^{c} = \text{ReLU}\left(\sum_{k} \alpha_{k}^{c} A^{k}\right)